 Parent Councils should decide whether any role or work undertaken by individuals, as part of a Parent Council, is legally within the scope of regulated work with children.
 'Work' can mean in a volunteering role.
 If the role within the Parent Council is legally identified as being regulated work, then it is for the Parent Council to require a PVG check so that it is linked with the individual and Disclosure Scotland know the Parent Council have an 'interest' in their record.
-Volunteer Scotland29 can help with this process.
+Volunteer Scotland can help with this process.

 It is not a requirement that all members of a Parent Council be PVG checked.
-However, there may be occasions where a PVG check is necessary or desirable.
-The Headteacher or local authority should be well placed to provide advice and guidance should there be any uncertainty.
+However, a PVG check is desirable to ensure that Parent Councils do not inadvertently have unsuitable individuals in regulated work with children.